180° Rule (film)

 180° Rule (خط فرضی) is a 2020 Iranian drama film directed and written by Farnoosh Samadi, starring Sahar Dolatshahi, Pejman Jamshidi, Azita Hajian and Hasan Pourshirazi.
 The film premiered at the 2020 Toronto International Film Festival.

 The film received two nominations at the 39th Fajr Film Festival.

+Premise

+Sara, along with her husband Hamed and their young daughter, is invited to a wedding in northern Iran.
+However, Hamed cannot make the trip due to work obligations, which sets off a series of events that drastically change Sara's life.